Shi Xie: As a warlord in Jiao Province

-After Shi Xie sent his subordinate Zhang Min (張旻) to thank the Han central government and pay tribute, the Han central government further promoted him to General Who Stabilises Distant Lands (安遠將軍), in addition to enfeoffing him as the Marquis of Longdu Village (龍度亭侯).
+After Shi Xie sent his subordinate Zhang Min (張旻) to thank the Han central government and pay tribute in 207, the Han central government further promoted him to General Who Stabilises Distant Lands (安遠將軍), in addition to enfeoffing him as the Marquis of Longdu Village (龍度亭侯).
 Around the time, the Han Empire was in a state of chaos, as various warlords fought for power and territories in northern and central China.
 Jiao Province, being a remote province in southern China, was not caught up in the chaos.
 Shi Xie was effectively a warlord in control of Jiao Province even though he was still a nominal subject of the Han Empire.
-Shi Xie's younger brothers also held important positions in Jiao Province: Shi Yi (士壹), Shi Wei (士䵋) and Shi Wu (士武) were respectively the Administrators of Hepu (合浦), Jiuzhen (九真) and Nanhai (南海) commanderies in Jiao Province.

-In 210, Wu Ju got into conflict with Lai Gong and forced him out of Jiao Province.
+Around this time, Wu Ju got into conflict with Lai Gong and forced him out of Jiao Province.
 Sun Quan, the warlord who controlled the territories in the Jiangdong region bordering Jiao Province, appointed his subordinate Bu Zhi as the Inspector of Jiao Province to replace Lai Gong.
-Shi Xie led his followers to submit to Bu Zhi's governorship, but Wu Ju refused and secretly plotted to assassinate Bu Zhi.
+Shi Xie led his followers to submit to Bu Zhi's governorship, while Wu Ju pretended to cooperate with Bu Zhi and harboured ill intentions.
 However, Bu Zhi sensed Wu Ju's intentions and managed to outwit and kill him.
 Sun Quan later appointed Shi Xie as General of the Left (左將軍) to honour him.
-At the same time, the warlord Cao Cao, who controlled the Han central government, wanted to gain Shi Xie's support as an ally against Sun Quan, so he conferred the nine bestowments and other honours on Shi Xie in the name of Emperor Xian (the figurehead Han emperor under Cao Cao's control).

 As a vassal of Eastern Wu

 In the years after the fall of the Eastern Han dynasty in 220, Sun Quan declared himself king and established the kingdom (later empire) of Eastern Wu.
 Shi Xie pledged loyalty to Sun Quan and sent one of his sons, Shi Xin (士廞), as a hostage to Sun Quan to ensure his allegiance towards Wu.
-He also regularly sent tribute to Sun Quan.
+Sun Quan then appointed Shi Xin as the Administrator of Wuchang.
+Shi Xie also annually sent tribute to Sun Quan, including thousands of rare spices, silk, along with pearls, rare shells, lapis lazuli, tortoiseshell, rhinoceros horn, ivory, and Jiaozhi's fruits such as bananas, coconuts, and longans.
+That greatly pleased the Eastern Wu dynasty with Shi Xie.
+At the same time, the warlord Cao Cao, who controlled the Han central government, wanted to gain Shi Xie's support as an ally against Sun Quan, so he conferred the nine bestowments and other honours on Shi Xie in the name of Emperor Xian (the figurehead Han emperor under Cao Cao's control).

 During the conflict between Wu and its ally-turned-rival state Shu Han, Shi Xie sided with Wu and instigated Yong Kai (雍闓), a local tribal chief in Shu territory, to rebel against Shu rule and defect to Wu.
 In recognition of Shi Xie's efforts in inducing Yong Kai to defect, Sun Quan appointed Shi Xie as General of the Guards (衛將軍) and awarded him the title "Marquis of Longbian" (龍編侯).
 Shi Xie died of illness in 226 around the age of 89.